Joe Biden and Kamala Harris greet Hindus on Navratri | Politics

 Joe Biden and Kamala Harris greet Hindus on Navratri

-Democratic presidential nominee Joe Biden and his running mate Kamala Harris on Saturday extended greetings to Hindu community in the US on Navratri and wished for the victory of good over evil once again.
+Democratic presidential candidate Joe Biden and his running mate Kamala Harris on Saturday greeted Hindus on the occasion of the beginning of Navratri festival and wished for the victory of good over evil once again.
 "As the Hindu festival of Navratri begins, Jill and I send our best wishes to all those celebrating in the US and around the world.
 May good once again triumphs over evil — and usher in new beginnings and opportunity for all," Biden tweeted on Saturday.

+Biden, 77, is challenging President Donald Trump, a Republican, who is seeking another term in the November 3 presidential election.
+As former vice president of the United States, under the Obama Administration, Biden was instrumental in Diwali celebrations at the White House and also at his official residence.

 Both Biden and Harris have been sending out greetings on Twitter to the Hindu community, one of the critical voting blocs in this year's election.
 In August, they greeted the Hindu community in the US on the occasion of Ganesh Chaturthi.
 There is an estimated four million Indian-American population of which about 2.5 million are potential voters in the November 2020 presidential elections.
 Over 1.3 million Indian-Americans are voters in key battleground states, including Texas, Michigan, Florida and Pennsylvania.

-Democratic Party members last month released a musical video remix of popular "Chale Chalo" song from the superhit Bollywood movie, 'Lagaan', to woo Indian-American voters..
+Democratic Party members last month released a music video remix of popular "Chale Chalo" song from the superhit Bollywood movie, 'Lagaan', to woo Indian-American voters.

 ALSO READ